theplanetbrief.com /invest/

 The short answer

 Product type Tradable UK government bond.
-Savings product offered by NS&I.
+Savings product offered by National Savings and Investments.

 Value before maturity Market price can rise or fall.
-Fixed product terms apply; check NS&I issue details.
+Fixed product terms apply; check National Savings and Investments issue details.

 Who it suits Investors comfortable with bond market risk.
 Savers seeking a government-backed savings product.